kelseybcoding/cinema_fini/README.md

 # Cinema Fini App - Code Challenge

 ## Summary:
 I did not get as far as I would have liked with this challenge, but I learned A TON.
-After spending time organizing tasks, use cases, and researching some options for the admin needs of this site, I started to dive in and quickly realized my Rails was more rusty than I has thought (pun intended!).
+After spending time organizing tasks, use cases, and researching some options for the admin needs of this site, I started to diving into the coding of it and quickly realized my Rails was more rusty than I has thought `pun intended!`.
 My current freelance development work has been more front-end based and has kept me from keeping my RoR skills alive and growing.
 I spent a good amount of time initially reviewing and toying around with a test app to get re-acquainted with Rails.

 I decided to stop where I was and simply share with you my process leading up to the start of my coding this app and what I have coded so far.
 I plan to continue with this challenge on my own time as it will be a great way to get some more practice in.